What Is Safety Transparency in Safety Management Systems

 While non-transparent cultures look rather undesirable, “non-transparent” does not always mean “worse.”

-The Truth About Transparency in Aviation SMS Programs
+The Truth about Transparency in Aviation SMS Implementations

 The hard truth that people don’t seem to want to say out loud is that transparency doesn’t always make sense.
-In many organizations, employees shouldn’t see all reported safety issues in their SMS program.
+In many organizations, employees shouldn’t see all reported safety issues in their aviation SMS database.
 Why?

-- Because transparency has the potential to do more harm than good to risk management programs.
+- Because transparency has the potential to do more harm than good to maturing aviation SMS implementations.

 Consider a company with a safety culture in which employees: